Emma Knowles, President, NSW

-Dr. Timothy Hubbard, Vice President, Vic
+Dr. Timothy Hubbard, President, Vic

 Dr. Timothy Hubbard, a longstanding member of the DSWAA, is a heritage architect and planner.
 His retirement from Planning Panels Victoria and Working Heritage Inc will allow him to spend more time supporting the DSWAA.